KULeuven-MICAS/snitch_cluster/docs/tutorial/architectural_overview.md

    comments=false
 %}

-## Configuring the SNAX CSR Manager

-A CSR manager is available to handle the control from the Snitch cores and dispatching the configuration registers to the accelerator.
-The accelerator needs to get the set of configured registers through a decoupled interface.
-More details are in [CSR Manager Design](./csrman_design.md)

-## Configuring the SNAX Streamer

-A streamer is available for providing reconfigurable and flexible data access from the L1 TCDM to the accelerator.
-The accelerator needs to comply with the decoupled data interfaces.
-More details are in [Streamer Design](./streamer_design.md).

-## Building Your System

-Building your system is fully-automated by the scripts and makefiles in this platform.
 As long as you configure your system accordingly, then the entire build process can be excuted with a single `make` command.
 More details are in the [Building the Architecture](./build_system.md) section.

 ## Programming Your System